-A completed electronic Drop/Add Form must be submitted within seven days from the semester start date for changes to 16 week semester courses, and an electronic Drop/Add Form must be submitted within 5 days from the course start date for 5 or 8 week courses.
+A completed electronic Drop/Add Form must be submitted within seven days from the semester start date for changes to 16 week semester courses, and an electronic Drop/Add Form must be submitted within 5 days from the course start date for 8 week courses.

-Students may withdraw from a 16 week course with

-a "VWD" (Voluntary Withdrawal) until the 10th Friday of the semester.
-Students may voluntarily withdraw from a 5 week course, with a "VWD", until the 14th day after the course start date, or from an 8 week course, until the 25th day after the course start date.
+Students may withdraw from a 16 week course with a "VWD" (Voluntary Withdrawal) until the 10th Friday of the semester.
+Students may voluntarily withdraw from an 8 week course, until the 25th day after the course start date.
 Class withdrawals will be effective on the date the Registrar's Office receives the completed Class Withdrawal Form.